Resistor basics for beginners (Easy Guide, 2024)

 You see, the symbol is zig zag.
 It is chosen this way to illustrate that it is a hard path for current to flow.

-Let’s see how to identify a resistor on real time circuit board.
-Because this is our aim to use a resistor in our circuit for the solution we face.
+Let’s see how to identify a resistor on a real-time circuit board.
+Because this is our aim to use a resistor in our circuit.

-Now you are capable to identify resistors in a circuit board.
+Now you are capable of identifying resistors in a circuit board.
 People miss this thing and focus too much on theory.
 The theory is good but here we are focused on practical things and aspects of electronics resistors.

 Measuring the resistance value